1. What exactly do you know about the security of a block?

 Fault tolerance: Decentralized systems helps in controlling fault tolerance because they are less likely to fail accidentally.

-Durability and robustness: Blockchain doesn’t contain centralized system.
+Durability and robustness: Blockchain doesn’t contain a centralized system.
 It’s distributed and it’s very hard to attack and more expensive to destroy or manipulate.

 Free from frauds: It’s very much tough in decentralized systems to commit frauds and scams to benefit from the system.